cascadiabooking/raniesantos.github.io/_posts/2016/2016-04-01-wrestling-with-windows.md

 One thing Windows lacks is a built-in **SSH** client.
 To fill this hole you need to install and configure **PuTTY**.
 Again, not a huge problem but it would be better if Windows included SSH by default.

-### Browsersync
+### Node.js and Ruby

-If there's one thing web developers do a lot of, it's *refreshing*.
-Luckily, we now have various *live-reload tools*, the most popular of which is **Browsersync**.
-But trying to install Browsersync on Windows comes with many errors and headaches.
-The problem originates from its dependencies like **node-gyp** which needs **Visual C++ libraries** to work properly.
+Technologies like **Node.js** and **Ruby** are meant to run on UNIX-based systems, so they may not work as you expect on Windows.
+For instance, I've had problems trying to install **Browsersync** because it has a dependency called **node-gyp** which relies on **Visual C++ libraries** to work properly.
+I've also had issues with certain terminal packages for Atom that were caused by leaking Node environment variables.

+As for Ruby, I actually don't have much knowledge on this language yet, but I've seen many complaints that its slow on Windows, and that a lot of gems aren't supported.

 ## A Look at Other Operating Systems